Post by Sunday at midnight

 A cloud also hovers over the TVA's approach to well water sampling.
 By February 3 TDEC had sampled more than 100 private groundwater wells within a four-mile radius of the plant, announcing that all sample results were within safe drinking water standards.
 But, again, critics suggest the data lacked credibility.

+"Our data showed all kinds of heavy metals in private wells," said Jeff Stant of the EIP.
 "I don't understand how official data can show otherwise."
 Stant told The Nation that while his team was not able to test wells at the spill site because they had been sealed off by the TVA, [that tested them without competition!] the wells EIP tested showed high levels of sodium, which poses a risk for people with heart problems, as well as the metals aluminum and manganese.

 TDEC has issued an enforcement order against the TVA for violating water quality standards that protect aquatic wildlife, but an agency spokesperson said that "results to date have not indicated exceedances of the primary drinking standards for metals."